kzingler/kzingler.github.io/about.md

 ---
 My name is Kailee Zingler.

-I'm currently an undergraduate at the [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology).
+I am an undergraduate at the [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology).
 I will receive my BS in Biology in May of 2016.